Duality404/Lyrical/README.md

 2. **Interact with the App**:

     - Enter preferences like mood, style, or theme.
-    - Click "Generate" to create custom lyrics.
+    - Click "Generate Lyrics" to create custom lyrics.
-    - Click "Refine" to refine the existing generated lyrics.
+    - Click "Refine Lyrics" to refine the existing generated lyrics.

 ---